phouse512/slater_back/admin/README.md

 #### unit tests

-to run the unit tests, run the following:
+to run the unit tests, run the following from the root directory of `slater_back`:

 ```
 python3 -m unittest